These orange poppy seed waffles are crisp and full of bright citrus flavor. Top them with a bit of syrup, and you’re ready for breakfast or brunch.

 I have been wanting to make these orange poppy seed waffles for a while.
 So when kiddo woke me up at 4am this morning, and I couldn’t go back to sleep, it was time.

 I mentioned a few posts ago, when researching my kale and cheese quick bread recipe, that I discovered Michael Ruhlman’s book Ratio.
 The book also includes a ratio for pancakes.
-That ratio is (by weight) 2 parts flour: 2 parts liquid: 1 part egg: 1/2 part fat.
-In usable terms, that’s 8 oz (~1 3/4 cup) flour: 1 cup milk/buttermilk/etc: 2 eggs: 4 tbsp (2 oz) of butter.
+That ratio is (by weight) 2 parts flour to 2 parts liquid to 1 part egg and a half part fat.
+In usable terms, that’s 8 ounces (about 1 and three-quarters cup) of flour, 1 cup of milk or buttermilk, 2 eggs, and 2 ounces (4 tablespoons) of butter.

 But we want orange poppy seed waffles, not orange poppy seed pancakes!

-What’s the difference in the formula?
-Generally, the ratio stays the same, but waffles have slightly more fat, so the butter goes up by a tablespoon or two.
-And waffles have (more) sugar.
+What’s the difference in the formula if you want to make waffles?
+Generally, the ratio stays the same, but waffles have slightly more fat, so increase the butter by a tablespoon or two.
+And add a bit of sugar.

-Feel free to sub out store-bought orange juice for the orange zest and hand-squeezed juice – just strain it if it has pulp.
+Feel free to sub out store-bought orange juice for the orange zest and hand-squeezed juice.
+Strain the juice if it has pulp.